space-apes/recursionist-quickstarts/djangoQuickstart/djangoQuickstart.md

     - CSRF tokens for all forms
     - restrictions on user-uploaded content
 - SS4 (Drivers, Workers...)
-    - synchronous chatroom using websockets
+    - synchronous chatroom on landing page to organize games using websockets
         - https://www.youtube.com/watch?v=8hxr3T5cUbo&t=1510s
+        - chatroom for 2 players in middle of game also
-    - queue for handling turn-actions
+    - queue for handling multiple actions on a turn that might arrive
     - email system for forgotten password
     - use amazon s3 for CDN for images?